Background pattern

 Dimethyl sulfoxide may irritate the skin.

-This medication contains 160 mg of alcohol (ethanol) per gram.
+This medicine contains 160 mg of alcohol (ethanol) per gram.
 It may cause a burning sensation on damaged skin.

 3. How to use Actikerall

-It is recommended to apply Actikerall once a day, unless your doctor has indicated otherwise.
+It is recommended to apply Actikerall once a dayunless your doctor has told you otherwise.

-If you have actinic keratosis in a thin skin area, for example, around the eyes and on the temple, your doctor may instruct you to apply Actikerall less frequently.
-If severe side effects occur, reduce the application frequency of the medication to three times a week until they improve.
-Your doctor may also need to monitor your treatment more frequently.
+If you have actinic keratosis on a thin skin area, for example, around the eyes and on the temple, your doctor may tell you to apply Actikerall less frequently.
+If severe side effects occur, reduce the application frequency to three times a week until they improve.
+It may also be necessary for your doctor to control your treatment more frequently.

 • To open the bottle, press the cap down and turn it.

-• Remove excess solution from the brush by sliding it down the neck of the bottle.
+• Remove excess solution from the brush by sliding it along the neck of the bottle.

 • Let the solution dry and form a film.